 - Burns which cause blistering or deeper tissue freezing should be seen promptly by a physician.

-There are scads of very impressive and educational liquid nitrogen demonstrations that will delight students when performed safely with the appropriate gear and preparation.
+There are scads of awe-inspiring and educational liquid nitrogen demonstrations that will delight students when performed safely with the appropriate gear and preparation.
 So have a little fun!
 Stick large flowers, like carnations, in LN2 and then crumble them in your hand.
-Freeze mini marshmallows and after waiting a few moments, allow every student to eat one, directing them to chew only with their mouths open.
-The vapors released are quite dramatic!
+Freeze mini marshmallows and, after waiting a few moments, allow every student to eat one, directing them to chew only with their mouths open.
+The vapors released are pretty dramatic!
 Freeze a banana and use it to hammer in a nail.
 Turn small pieces of chalk into little hovercrafts.
-Liquid nitrogen can be a wonderful teaching tool, but be smart and be safe.
+Liquid nitrogen can be an excellent teaching tool, but be smart and safe.